dimitri/pgloader/pgloader.1.md

 		This character is used as the quoting character in the `CSV` file, and defaults to double-quote.

+      - *fields not enclosed*

+        By default, pgloader will use the double-quote character as the enclosing character.
+If you have a CSV file where fields are not enclosed and are using double-quote as an expected ordinary character, then use the option *fields not enclosed* for the CSV parser to accept those values.

       - *fields escaped by*

 	    Takes either the special value *backslash-quote* or *double-quote*.